 Laura is a member of the Louisville, Kentucky and American Bar associations, the Women Lawyers Association of Jefferson County, the American Intellectual Property Law Association and the International Trademark Association.
 She has served on the Education Policy Committee for Greater Louisville Inc., and as a mentor for the University of Louisville’s Board of Overseers Mentoring Program.
 She is a Focus Louisville graduate and a former volunteer for Every 1 Reads.

-Since 1994, SKO has been involved in reviewing and negotiating the agreements relating to many clients’ information technology systems, including providing for data security, privacy protections and incorporating service level agreements.
+SKO reviews and negotiates agreements relating to clients’ information technology systems, including data security, privacy protections and service level agreements.